Chronic Disease

 GEOGRAPHIC DETAIL

-San Bernardino County’s prevalence rate for heart disease was the lowest among neighboring counties and the state.
-However, for diabetes prevalence, at 10.8% in 2018, San Bernardino County had a rate of adults diagnosed with diabetes that was in the middle among counties compared and higher than the California rate.
-Also in 2018, 29.5% of adults in San Bernardino County had high blood pressure, second lowest among neighboring counties compared and lower than California.
+San Bernardino County’s prevalence rate for heart disease was highest among neighboring counties and the state, except for Riverside County.
+At 15.7% in 2020, San Bernardino County had the highest diabetes prevalence among counties compared and this rate was higher than the overall statewide rate.
+Also in 2020, 28.5% of adults in San Bernardino County had high blood pressure, the highest among neighboring counties compared and California.

 COUNTY HAS HIGHEST RATE OF DIABETES AND HIGH BLOOD PRESSURE